ualex73/slide/README.md

 - Configure with config below.
 - Restart Home-Assistant.

+### Switch between Cloud and Local API

+By default the Slide connects to the cloud API, but it is possible to use the local API too (only 1 of them can be active).
+To switch between the cloud and local API, do the following step:

+- Press the reset button 2x

+LED flashes 5x fast: cloud API disabled, local API enabled LED flashes 2x slow: local API disabled, cloud API enabled

+NOTE: If a new Slide is installed, it could be the firmware is too old.
+Configure it via the cloud API and wait a few days (or contact Slide support to push a newer firmware).

 ### Usage
 To use this component in your installation for the Cloud API, add the following to your `configuration.yaml` file: